 Sauternes wines are protected by European Union laws.
 That means that winemakers from outside the official appellation may not label their products with this term.
 So if you find a bottle from France labeled as Sauternes, you can be sure to get the original and not a copycat.

 However, bottles are worth a second look.
 The reason is that vintners from the region also produce dry wines.
 So double-check to make sure you actually get the sweet version.
+The bottle size is a good hint: Many sweet wines come in a half-bottle of 375ml.
+In contrast, dry wines from the region usually come in regular-sized bottles of 750ml.

 Be aware that Sauternes wines are relatively expensive.
 The reason is the costly production process: The noble rot infected grapes produce significantly less juice per fruit than regular wine grapes.
 So it simply requires more juice to make a bottle of wine.
 Besides, the fermentation and aging process takes more than two years, which is reflected in the prices.
-Be prepared to pay at least 20 USD for a half-bottle of 375ml.
+Be prepared to pay at least 20 USD for a bottle of 375ml.
 Old vintages can cost hundreds, in some cases thousands of dollars.

 Without a doubt, Sauternes wines belong to the best of all sweet wines.
 They are somewhat expensive but worth every single penny.
 So if you haven’t done so yet, you absolutely should try these elegant, well-balanced dessert wines.